Introduction

 Splunk provides more options for data residency and privacy. |

-Microsoft has a good range of tools and analytics built into its Defender platform with a good range of out of the box alerts focused on monitoring Azure.
+Microsoft has a good range of tools and analytics built into its Defender platform with a good range of out-of-the-box alerts focused on monitoring Azure.
 Splunk can ingest all the raw logs and perform the same analytics, and when ingesting data from the Defender suite can use the exact same incidents you would see in Sentinel.

-Splunk differentiates itself by being the best in class SIEM tool for bringing all this activity from Azure and blending it with security content, analytics, machine learning, threat intelligence from every technology that matter to you, allowing your organisation the flexibility to choose the best platforms for each use case, knowing it will work in Splunk.
+Splunk differentiates itself by being the best in class SIEM tool for bringing all this activity from Azure and blending it with security content, analytics, machine learning, threat intelligence from every technology that matter to you, allowing your organization the flexibility to choose the best platforms for each use case, knowing it will work in Splunk.

 Splunk can pull a wide range of data from Microsoft Azure, including audit and activity logs, resource inventory and configuration details, metrics, security alerts, consumption and billing information, and log analytics data.
-Using various Splunk add-ons, organisations can ingest events from Azure services such as Azure Active Directory (Entra ID), Azure Monitor, Event Hub, Azure Security Center (Defender for Cloud), and Azure Storage.
+Using various Splunk add-ons, organizations can ingest events from Azure services such as Azure Active Directory (Entra ID), Azure Monitor, Event Hub, Azure Security Center (Defender for Cloud), and Azure Storage.
 This allows for comprehensive monitoring and correlation of infrastructure, authentication, security, and operational activities within Azure environments, supporting advanced security analytics and compliance reporting in Splunk Enterprise Security.

 Microsoft Technology / Service | Data Types Collected | Splunk Add-on(s) & Docs |